 Chimani National Parks

-If you’re camping in the United States, Chimani National Parks is a phenomenal tool that helps you find parks, historic sites, battlefields, preserves, recreation areas, and much more.
+Also aimed at those in the United States, Chimani National Parks is a phenomenal tool that helps you find parks, historic sites, battlefields, preserves, recreation areas, and much more.
 The app is well-designed with beautiful nature photography, and the map tool is easy to use.

 It’s also easy to drill down to find information about specific parks.
 When I selected Badlands National Park, for example, I was given information on park history and points of interest.
 From there, I could choose to install a “detailed guide,” a separate app (also created by Chimani) specifically focused on that park.

-iOS and Android; free or Premium for $29.99/year
+iOS and Android, free or Premium for $29.99/year

 Since the weather can make or break a camping trip, it makes sense to keep accurate predictions close to hand.
 Dark Sky provides hyper-local, “down-to-the-minute” weather forecasts, which The Verge called “scarily accurate.”